i-be-snek/i-be-snek/README.md

 ### Hi there 👋

 My name is Shorouq and I'm into machine learning and MLOps, NLP/NLU, and conversational AI.
-I'm currently working as a research engineer.
+I'm currently working as a research engineer at [RISE](https://www.ri.se/en/person/shorouq-zahra) and as a part time research assistant at Uppsala University.

 #### Chat or connect with me